tobiasbriones/blog/systems/2022-01-31-modern-pc-cpu-sockets/index.md

 # Modern PC CPU Sockets

-In this research article a brief resume about modern PC sockets is given with respect to the year 2022.
+In this research article, a brief resume about modern PC sockets is given with respect to the year 2022.

 <iframe